casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 -   `session-entry-point` - Name of the method that will be used when calling the session contract
 -   `session-arg` - For simple CLTypes, a named and typed arg is passed to the Wasm code.
 To see an example for each type, run the casper-client with '--show-arg-examples'

-**Example:**
+**Example - Use session arguments:**

-This example comes from the [ERC-20 Sample Guide](https://docs.casperlabs.io/workflow/erc-20-sample-guide/transfers/#invoking-balance_of-entry-point) and demonstrates how to call a contract entry point "transfer" with two arguments; one argument specifies the recipient, and the other specifies the amount to be transferred.
+This example demonstrates how to call a contract entry point "transfer" with two arguments; one argument specifies the recipient, and the other specifies the amount to be transferred.

 ```bash
 casper-client put-deploy